SlightlyCircuitous/Custom-Sets-for-Cockatrice/README.md

 1) Download the .xml's for the sets that you want
 2) Place them in the 'customsets' folder for Cockatrice (Card Database -> Open Custom Sets should take you right there)
-3) Restart Cockatrice and confirm the enabling of new sets
+3) Restart Cockatrice (if open) and confirm the enabling of new sets
 4) Prioritize the new sets as needed in Card Database -> Manage sets...

 Token Sets: